linuxscreen/TailscaleForMagisk/README.md

 The project is not responsible for bricked equipment, damaged SD cards, or burned SoC

 # Usage
-After the module is installed, it runs in the background.
+After the module is installed, it runs in the background

 Executable file `tailscale-sv`、`tailscaled`、`tailscale` will copy to `/system/bin` ,You can directly run commands as the root user by terminal